Pearson Seminar on Collaborative Leadership (PSCL)

 Pearson Seminar on Collaborative Leadership (PSCL) is a brand new program launching June 2018 and we want you to join us!

 This experiential program grew out of the Pearson Seminar of Youth Leadership (PSYL) and is open to people 18+ years old interested in mobilizing toward social change who have experience in community organizing, anti-oppressive work, experience that is grounded in social justice, or have participated in experiential programs such as/or similar to PSYL and the United World Colleges.
+If you are under 18 and are interested in PSCL, please contact us at email@example.com as we work to include everyone!

 This program came together knowing that as we work to make change in the world - developing skills, growing, and asking questions - we often reach times where we find ourselves needing to recharge, where we are at a moment of change (but where to go?), or are feeling stuck or isolated.
 We may be excited to share our passions and connect with other changemakers.
 Maybe we want to collaborate with new people!